leeoniya/uPlot/test/README.md

 npm test
 ```

 This command validates the snapshots and reports code coverage.
-If canvas
+If snapshots
-commands differ, it also writes a self-contained visual comparison under
+differ, the recorder writes one self-contained report to `test/output/index.html`
-`test/output/<demo>/`, with the same snapshot path and an `.html` extension.
-Use the button in the report to
-toggle between the expected and actual renderings.
+after the run.
+The report includes every mismatched plot, including multiple
+plots from one test step.

+Use the failure selector or the Previous and Next buttons to choose a snapshot.
+Hover over the chart to show the actual rendering.
+Move the pointer away to
+restore the expected rendering.
+The hover area keeps the larger dimensions of
+the two snapshots to prevent flicker when their sizes differ.
+The report renders only the selected comparison and reuses one canvas.
+A validation run clears previous reports before the tests start.
+A passing run
+creates no report.

+The report embeds the recorded commands and replays them with the browser's
+native Canvas and `Path2D` APIs.
+Open the HTML file directly in a browser.
+No server or network access is required.
+Rendering uses the browser's fonts and
+rasterization rather than pre-rendered PNG images.
+Snapshot comparisons still
+use the recorded commands, not pixels.

 ## Run natively with Bun